Bluegrass Band Greets The New Year By Pickin’ To “Auld Lang Syne”

 Lombardo and his band continued to play the song every New Year’s Eve that followed.
-After his death, the song remained a New Year’s Eve tradition, and continues today.
+The song remained a New Year’s Eve tradition after his death.

 The performance marked Elvis’ final New Year, which is why the recording is such a treasured piece of history.

 “Auld Lang Syne” is so popular, it has been covered by artists of all genres.
 Other than Elvis and other country artists, a few stars who have also performed the song include Mariah Carey, Prince, and Rod Stewart.